chesshacker/chesshacker.github.io/index.md

 of working with and learning from so many incredibly talented developers, leaders and world-class experts along the way.

-I am currently interested in new opportunities to make a meaningful difference in an expanding business.
+I am always interested in new opportunities to make a meaningful difference in an expanding business.
 If you are looking for an experienced software developer to lead a team or to solve tough problems, please contact me through [email][email] or [LinkedIn][linkedin].
 I am eager to talk about possibilities.